Clinical-Genomics/cg/cg/apps/demultiplex/notes.md

     - index length for fluffy is 8 and wgs 10
     - read length for fluffy is 51 and 151 for wgs

+### How the process is being done

+- One cronjob creates the sample sheet
+- One cronjob starts demultiplexing
+This can be done since the run parameters are ready before the rest of the data is in place

 ### THIS IS THE PART I DON'T UNDERSTAND ATM

 - I think that the file delivery.txt indicates that demultiplexing has started.